swethakannan595-crypto/SafeShift/README.md

 4. Alerts are triggered based on classification results and severity thresholds.
 5. Events are logged, timestamped, and stored locally, with CSV export available.

-> **Note:** Distress/audio monitoring is represented as a demo sensor in the current build, since the supplied model does not include an audio class.
+> **Note:** Distress/audio monitoring is represented as a demo sensor in the current build, since the supplied model does not include audio class.

 ## Tech Stack